3db/3db/docs_src/usage/quickstart.rst

 Requirements
 """""""""""""

 You will need a working Python 3.x installation.
-To follow the rest of the Quickstart, you will also need `Anaconda <https://docs.anaconda.com/anaconda/install/>`_.
+To follow the rest of this page, you will also need `Anaconda <https://docs.anaconda.com/anaconda/install/>`_.

 Installation
 """""""""""""